Caveats - ESDC

 Below gives a list of the known caveats for the current version of ESASky:

 There are some caveats on the data currently provided by ESASky:

-- Data are regularly updated in the application, and some important datasets might still be missing.
-Data are complete up to dates described in the ESASky help pages.
+- Data are regularly updated in the application and some important datasets might still be missing.
+Data are complete up to the dates described in the ESASky help pages.

 - The Herschel Data Distribution provides combined Standalone Browse Products per observation with either the three wavelengths for the SPIRE maps or two for the PACS maps.
 This makes it currently impossible to send a Herschel observation to Virtual Observatory tools like e.g. Aladin.

 The current catalogues functionality on ESASky has the following caveats:

 - For the XMM-Newton Serendipitous Source catalogue, only sources with QUALITY=GOOD are shown.

 Please note that some catalogues may display rounded or truncated values in ESASky; however, all the original digits are kept when the catalogue tables are downloaded or loaded into a VO application through SAMP.

 IMPORTANT The HiPS are intended for visualization only.
 They are not science-ready products and should not be used to perform scientific data analysis.